-If metal flashing is used, hole must be drilled through the metal prior to drilling out the concrete.
-More work but an absolutely bullet proof solution.
+If metal flashing is used, holes must be drilled through the metal prior to drilling out the concrete.
+Although more work it is absolutely a bullet proof solution.

 The fifth ledger board technique involves mounting to a cinder block foundation.

-Cinder blocks are not as common in residential construction today as there were years ago.
-And because they are hollow connecting a deck to them requires special attention.
+Cinder blocks are not as common in residential construction today as they were years ago and because they are hollow connecting a deck to them requires special attention.

 The hollow core inside the blocks must be filled with concrete so that bolts and epoxy have material to be set into.
-Be sure also to caulk between the first board and the cinder wall.
+Also, be sure to caulk between the first board and the cinder wall.